fxchen/frankc/2014 August/writing-workflow-1.md

 This article is about the steps I've taken to iterate upon my writing workflow.
 I'm writing this partially as documentation of how to structure a writing project in the same way as a software project.

 This [workflow](http://j.mp/1tJ7Gnq) is one under development.
-I have had problems with writing cadence and writing over the past few months.
+I have had problems with writing cadence—both consistency and speed—over the past few months.
 Writing this workflow is a means to  increase the quality and the frequency with which I publish.

 [Jamie Todd Rubin](http://www.jamierubin.net) is an inspiration with detailed articles on his craft of writing.
-Jamie is a science fiction author and developer at RAND, who has written consistently about processes for writing and evernote for years [1].
+Jamie is a science fiction author and developer at RAND, who has written consistently about processes for writing and Evernote for years [1].
 The art of creating process is essential for producing great work in the long term.
-[Habits](http://j.mp/1tnMQNv) that reduce decisions into processes are critical to long term success.

 In recent months, I have been writing consistently about 6-8 hours a week, most weeks.
 However, there have been weeks that I've written nothing.
+In both writing and other areas, [habits](http://j.mp/1tnMQNv) that simplify decisions into processes are critical to long term success.

 Learning a new skill is hard and uncomfortable.
-This article is documentation on what's worked recently and follow-up experiments I'm going to conduct on learning how to write better and more consistently.
+This article is documentation on what works.
+I'm including the follow-up experiments I'm going to conduct on learning how to write better and more consistently.

 ##Tools

 ![](screenshot.png)
 *Screenshot of my writing environment with Marked / Sublime Text*

 - **[Git](http://git-scm.com)** is typically used by developers to share and collaborate on code.
-It provides a nice interface between changes by individual developers and changes to be shared with a group. **Why do I use git for writing?** It gives me the ability to easily pare what articles are published and not yet published, I have nice versioning, and best of all, [github](https://github.com/fxchen/frankc) displays Markdown beautifully.
+It provides a nice interface between changes by individual developers and changes to be shared with a group. **Why do I use git for writing?** It gives me the ability to easily distinguish what articles are published and not yet published, to version revisions on articles, and best of all, [github](https://github.com/fxchen/frankc) to display Markdown beautifully.
 - **[Markdown](http://daringfireball.net/projects/markdown)** is a language for writing in plain text that converts to beautiful html.
 This lets me jot ideas down quickly without the formatting necessary in other formats.
-Markdown looks like a .txt file with
+Markdown looks like a plain text file with light-weight notation.
 - **[Marked](http://marked2app.com)** is a Markdown tool (by [Brett Terpstra](http://brettterpstra.com)) that previews live with every save.
-This feedback loop has been the most seemless of all the editors I had experimented with.
+This feedback loop has been the most seamless of all the editors I had experimented with.
 I have the analysis tool open—this gives me a word count and rough complexity metrics.
 - **[Sublime Text](http://sublimetext.com)** is my favorite editor for development and Markdown.
 It's lightweight and infinitely extendible.

 ## Drafting

 1. **Inception** I'll start a small note inside of /working folder.
 This start of an article is sometimes placed into the working folder then fleshed out at a later date.
 Typically, this is a sentence or a paragraph.
 1. **Creation** 2 -3 hour chunk to flesh out this original tiny idea.
 My goal is to have about 600 - 1000 words initially.
-Typically I'll have Marked open and be looking at readability statistics occassionally.
+Typically I'll have Marked open and glance at readability statistics.
-1. **Editing** I'll spend another 2 hours to revise the idea for my reader.
-The initial draft is typically framed for what I find interesting.
-I frame this writing session for what is interesting for another person.
+1. **Editing** I'll spend another 2 hours to revise the rough draft for reading of others.
+The initial draft is typically framed as my thoughts.
+In this writing session, I frame this article for what is digestable for others.
 1. **Review** I'll send this out to a few friends for review.
-Also, I'll make two fiverr requests for feedback.
+Also, I'll make two [Fiverr](http://fiverr.com) requests for feedback.
 Fiverr is a service where small tasks (e.g. editing a blog post) can be done for five dollars.
 Within a few days (as the fiverr requests return), I will integrate the feedback from a fiverr editor.

 ![](gitflow.jpg)
 *Initial sketch of my git workflow for publishing*